x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/mail-flow-rules.md

 This article explains the [components](#mail-flow-rule-components) of mail flow rules, and [how they work](#how-mail-flow-rules-are-applied-to-messages).

 For steps to create, copy, and manage mail flow rules, see [Manage mail flow rules](manage-mail-flow-rules.md).
 For each rule, you have the option of enforcing it, testing it, or testing it and notifying the sender.
-To learn more about the testing options, see [Test a mail flow rule](test-mail-flow-rules.md) and [Policy Tips](../../security-and-compliance/data-loss-prevention/policy-tips.md) (policy tips aren't available in standalone EOP).
+To learn more about the testing options, see [Test mail flow rules in Exchange Online](test-mail-flow-rules.md) and [Policy Tips](../../security-and-compliance/data-loss-prevention/policy-tips.md) (policy tips aren't available in standalone EOP).

 For summary and detail reports about messages that matched mail flow rules, see [Use mail protection reports to view data about malware, spam, and rule detections](../../monitoring/use-mail-protection-reports.md).